FranzDiebold/ng-google-sheets-db-library/projects/ng-google-sheets-db/README.md

 2. Share your sheet:
     - [File] -> [Publish to the web] -> [Publish]
     - Get the *Spreadsheet ID* (i.e. `1gSc_7WCmt-HuSLX01-Ev58VsiFuhbpYVo8krbPCvvqA`).
-3. Add `NgGoogleSheetsDbService` to your module.
+3. Add `GoogleSheetsDbService` to your module.
-4. Use `NgGoogleSheetsDbService`.
+4. Use `GoogleSheetsDbService`.